Profile

 School History and Spinellian Education

 St. Monica School Gzira is a church school, run by the Augustinian Sisters, Servants of Jesus and Mary.
 The school was first opened in Ponsomby Street, in 1937 but as time went by, a larger and more modern school was needed.
-In fact in just a few years the building rose from the first stone, laid on the 1st of June 1994, into a sprawling structure, officially opened on the 5th of December 2000.
-This church school presently holds 848 female students.
-In accordance with the foundress’s wishes it is a mixed ability school and there is no streaming.
-There are four classes for Pregrade, and three classes for each age group from Grade 1 to Grade 6, and three classes per Form from Form 1 to Form 5.
+In fact, in just a few years the building rose from the first stone, laid on the 1st of June 1994, into a sprawling structure, officially opened on the 5th of December 2000.
+This church school presently holds 850 female students.
+In accordance with the foundress’s wishes, it is a mixed ability school and there is no streaming.
+There are four classes for Pregrade, three classes for each age group from Grade 1 to Grade 6, and three classes per Form from Form 1 to Form 5.

 When Maria Teresa Spinelli founded the Congregation of the Augustinian Sisters, Servants of Jesus and Mary, she stated specifically that the principal aim of the Congregation is the "direction and instruction of individuals".
 These "individuals", our students, she described as "precious treasures" redeemed by the Blood of Christ and entrusted by Our Lord to the teachers to "educate and lovingly instruct".